Kyriosity/read-write/README+/.net/README+/cs-hints.md

 Inline attributes as
 [`CallerMemberName`](https://learn.microsoft.com/dotnet/api/system.runtime.compilerservices.callermembernameattribute) or
 [`CallerArgumentExpression`](https://learn.microsoft.com/dotnet/api/system.runtime.compilerservices.callerargumentexpressionattribute)
-set value in runtime but you can't rely on them since the caller may accidentally overwrite the values (that tastes like a flaw).
+set value in runtime, but you can't rely on them since the caller may accidentally overwrite the values (that tastes like a flaw).

 ```csharp